Student Data Collection Notice

 - Consent – processing will sometimes be carried out in accordance with your consent

-- Performance of the student contract – processing is required to fulfill the College’s contractual obligations to deliver you educational services
+- Performance of the student contract – processing is required to fulfil the College’s contractual obligations to deliver you educational services

 - Vital interest – to protect the vital interests of yourself or another, particularly in the case of medical emergencies